 The Osterseen are composed of more than 20 lakes, which have a total area of 225 hectares - more than enough space for a long day trip.
 The varied lake landscape is a remnant of the last ice age.
 As they retreated, the mighty Alpine glaciers left huge blocks of ice that needed decades to completely defrost.
 They left large hollows that filled up with the meltwater and thus became lakes.
 Our tour will take you through a part of this natural landscape in a small round - if you like, you can easily extend it.Starting point of the tour is the station Iffeldorf, which is approached by regional trains from Munich.
 From here, it first goes along the tracks for a while, until the trail branches off in the direction of the Osterseen.
 After just a few steps, you can enjoy the view over the expanses of the Great Ostersee and its densely wooded shores - Canada sends its regards.After you have crossed the marsh area around the blue Gumpe, you go to the village Iffeldorf.
 Here the Landgasthof Osterseen attracts with its magnificent terrace for a well deserved break.
 Alternatively, you can wander a bit further to the Fohnsee, where the Fohnseestüberl welcomes you.
 Along the Fohnsee you hike to the ice lake and finally to the train station Iffeldorf.

 West of Lake Starnberg, the Maisinger Bach has dug over many millennia a wildly romantic gorge in the dense forest.
-From Starnberg you can cross the gorge on well-developed hiking trails, visit the Maisinger lake and enjoy the magnificent view over Lake Starnberg to the Alps.Starting point of the hike is the station Starnberg, which you can reach with the S-Bahn or the regional train from Munich.
+From Starnberg you can cross the gorge on well-developed hiking trails, visit the Maisinger lake and enjoy the magnificent view over Lake Starnberg right up to the Alps.Starting point of the hike is the train station Starnberg, which you can reach with the S-Bahn or the regional train from Munich.
 From here, take a few steps through the city until you find the signposted hiking trail to Maisinger Gorge.
-Always upriver you walk directly along the Maisinger stream through the picturesque gorge with its jungle-like trees, the sparkling water and the exciting cliffs.At the end of the gorge you reach the village of Maising.
+Always upriver you walk directly along the Maisinger stream through the picturesque gorge with its jungle-like trees, the sparkling water and the exciting rock walls.At the end of the gorge you reach the village of Maising.
 Here the Gasthaus Georg Ludwig invites you to an extensive break.
 Over wide meadows you will then stroll to Maisinger See.
-Due to the surrounding moor landscape, the lake is under protection.
+Due to the surrounding moor landscape, the lake is under conservation.
 On its shore is also a cozy inn for a stop.Afterwards, our route leads you to the southeast and then with a wonderful view on the panorama trail back to the starting point in Starnberg.

 Also north of Munich attract smaller and larger waters for a leisurely trip.
 Our suggestion: a walk along the Amper near Dachau.
 From the city center, our tour takes you along the wooded banks of the river and through peaceful nature.
 Comfortable rest stops complete the pleasure hike.In just a few minutes, the S-Bahn or regional train will take you from Munich to Dachau train station.
 Here begins your little hike on the banks of the Amper.
 First, the route winds a little through the city to the riverbank.
-After passing the nostalgic hydroelectric power station, you leave the city behind you a little later.On a well-developed hiking and cycling path, it goes along the banks of the peaceful flowing Amper.
+After passing the nostalgic hydroelectric power station, you leave the city behind you a little later.On a well-developed hiking and cycling path, it goes along the banks of the peacefully flowing Amper.
 At Günding you cross the parallel Amperkanal and wander through small wooded areas and over open glades.
 A little later, the amp is crossed.
 On the other bank you start the way back to Dachau.
 For a stop now offer the inn "Old Love" or the city cellar.
 No matter how you decide: Bavarian hospitality and hearty dishes are guaranteed.